Quality, Safety, and Risk Management in Healthcare

 About the Program

-The post-bachelor's certificate in Quality, Safety and Risk Management is designed to prepare health professionals who can lead organizational efforts to improve and monitor quality metrics, improve safety for both patients and staff, and manage risks in a dynamic healthcare environment.
+The post-bachelor's certificate in Quality, Safety and Risk Management is designed to prepare health professionals to lead organizational efforts in improving and monitoring quality metrics, improving safety for both patients and staff and managing risks in a dynamic health care environment.
 Graduates of this program will be prepared to lead teams in a wide variety of quality and risk management initiatives including:

-• Ensuring that the patient safety, risk, and quality activities are aligned with the strategic goals of the organization
+• Ensuring that patient safety, risk and quality activities are aligned with the organization's strategic goals.

-• Establishing a structure that ensures that patient care activities are addressed in a coordinated manner involving the patient safety, risk, and quality functions
+• Establishing a structure that ensures patient care activities are addressed in a coordinated manner involving patient safety, risk and quality functions.

 Admission Requirements

-• Official transcripts from all previous educational institutions required
+• Official transcripts from all previous educational institutions are required.

-• One professional letter of recommendation from either previous or immediate supervisors or former faculty members who can attest to your clinical knowledge, skill, and potential aptitude for graduate study
+• One professional letter of recommendation from either a previous or immediate supervisor or former faculty member who can attest to your clinical knowledge, skill and potential aptitude for graduate study.

 • References will not be accepted from colleagues or family members.

-• Letter of recommendation requirement is waived if GPA is a 3.0 or higher.
+• The letter of recommendation requirement is waived if GPA is 3.0 or higher.

 Program Requirements